mrehkopf/vcs/README.md

 **Downscaler.** Set the type of scaling to be used when the output resolution is smaller than the input resolution.
 Any relevant custom filtering (see below) will override this setting.

 **Custom filtering.** Create sets of image filters to be applied to incoming frames.
-You can find more information about custom filtering in the `Custom filters` subsection of this document.
+You can find more information about custom filtering in the [Custom filters](#custom-filters) subsection.

 ### Log tab
 ![](images/screenshots/v1.2.6/control-panel-log.png)